anvillasoto/60DaysofUdacity/README.md

 5. The goal of this promise is that if we have some private or sensitive parameters, we are concerned on tools and techniques that can be applied in order to get the best of both worlds, information security and freedom to initiate and communicate findings of statistical analyses.

 It is a long day, but worth it nonetheless.

-I would like to extend my encouragements to these amazing people: @Stark, @Frida, @PaulBruce, @Jaiki Yadav, @ayivima and @Carlo David.
-Keep up your good works!

 &#35;60DaysofUdacity